Dolphin Research

 2024.11.07 23:34

-$Airbnb(ABNB.US)3Q24 first take: From the perspective of expectation differences, Airbnb's performance in this quarter's financial report was slightly better than market expectations, with most financial indicators generally exceeding expectations, but the extent was limited (basically not exceeding 2%).
+$Airbnb(ABNB.US)3Q24 first take: From the perspective of expectation gap, Airbnb's quarterly earnings slightly outperformed market expectations, with most financial indicators exceeding forecasts, though the margin was limited (mostly within 2%).

-However, beyond the limited extent of expectation differences, looking at the trend of performance itself: 1) From a growth perspective, due to the growth rate of nights booked and the increase in average revenue per booking continuing to slow down slightly compared to the previous quarter, the core indicator of total gross booking value (GBV) saw a sequential decline of 1 percentage point to 10%, now on the edge of single digits.
+Beyond the narrow expectation gap, judging from the performance trend itself: 1) Growth-wise, as both the growth rate of nights booked and the increase in average daily rate continued to slow slightly compared to the previous quarter, the core metric Gross Booking Value (GBV) growth rate declined by 1 percentage point to 10%, already at the edge of single-digit growth.

-3) From the perspective of expenses and profits, as the company announced an increase in investment efforts in advance, the overall operating expenses as a percentage of revenue increased by 4.3 percentage points this quarter.
-Under the pressure of higher investment, operating profit only grew by 2% year-on-year this quarter.
-Although this is an improvement compared to the previous quarter's negative growth of 5%, it still reflects a difficult situation of narrowing profit margins and stagnation in profit growth.
+3) From a cost and profit perspective, as pre-announced by the company regarding increased investments, operating expenses as a percentage of revenue rose by 4.3 percentage points this quarter.
+Under high investment pressure, operating profit grew only 2% year-over-year.
+While this marks a slight improvement from the 5% decline last quarter, it still reflects an embarrassing situation of narrowing margins and stagnant profit growth.

-Therefore, it cannot be denied that Airbnb's actual performance this quarter was slightly better than market expectations, but the two core concerns of continuous decline in growth and narrowing profit margins have not fundamentally reversed in this quarter.
+Thus, while Airbnb's actual performance this quarter was marginally better than expected, the core market concerns—continuously slowing growth and narrowing margins—were not fundamentally addressed this quarter.

 The copyright of this article belongs to the original author/organization.